·

 Yonago

 A short distance away from Matsue and well worth visiting for at least a half-day trip.
-I needed someplace cheap to stay, so I was here for a dew days and actually really enjoyed it.
+I needed someplace cheap to stay, so I went here for a dew days and actually really enjoyed it.
 It’s a fairly funky little town with a lot of retro shops and tourist areas, I really liked it.

 Good Bless Garden Sauna & Stay.
 A capsule dormitory with relatively huge capsule spaces, including a desk with a chair, and all the standard amenities such as bathing goods and pajamas.
 Shared spaces had a microwave and hot water dispenser, laundry machines, and a large lounge area.
 Guests have access to the sauna room(s) as well.
 Directly across from a grocery store and about 20 minutes from the train station.
 The bed itself was VERY firm and the ladder to the upper bunk was a little painful to use.